webhintio/hint/docs/contributor-guide/rules/index.md

             // Code to execute right before calling `connector.close` goes here.
         }
         before() {
-            // Code to execute before the creation of the sonar object here.
+            // Code to execute before the creation of the sonarwhal object here.
         },
         name: 'Name of the tests',
         serverUrl: 'https://example.com',